-Adobe Photoshop is for editing images, but it can be used to create UI designs like Figma.
+Adobe Photoshop is for editing images but can be used to create UI designs like Figma.

 The problem with Photoshop is that it’s complicated to use, so you will need a bit of practice before you start creating unique designs.

-Adobe Photoshop is available for download on Windows and macOS platforms.
+Adobe Photoshop is available for download on Windows and macOS.

-Photoshop also offers a mobile app for iOS and Android devices; however, the app does not have many advanced options.
+It also offers a mobile app for iOS and Android.
+However, the app does not have many advanced options.

 Ease of use

 Figma outperforms its opponent in terms of usability.
-Figma has a user-friendly interface, making it quicker for you to become familiar with the application.
+It has a user-friendly interface, making it quicker for you to become familiar with the application.

-On the other hand, Photoshop is pretty complicated, and you may need to go through tutorials and lessons to learn the app completely.
+Photoshop is complicated, and you may need to go through tutorials to learn it thoroughly.

 The Photoshop learning curve is steep.
 However, with experience, you can access all of its features.

-This round of Figma vs. Photoshop is a bit technical because we will go through the popular tools of both.
+This round of Figma vs. Photoshop is a bit technical because we will go through the standard tools of both.

 Figma editing tools

-The Figma toolbar is located at the top of the screen and contains some basic editing tools:
+The Figma toolbar is located at the top of the screen and contains some essential editing tools: